-They also have a lot of things in similar be it foot ball, tourism (tourism is one of the main sources of income in kerala and cuba), politics(Communist Party has high influence).
-It reminds me of a Malayalam movie by sreenivasan Arabikatha.
-Actor Srinivasan’s name in the movie is “cuba Mukundan”.
-He has great respect for cuba and its leaders.
+They also have a lot of things in similar be it foot ball, tourism (tourism is one of the main sources of income in Kerala and Cuba), politics(Communist Party has high influence).
+It reminds me of a Malayalam movie by Srinivasan Arabikatha.
+Actor Srinivasan’s name in the movie is “Cuba Mukundan”.
+He has great respect for Cuba and its leaders.
 In the movie Mukundan is forced to work in gulf country and he tries to propagate his ideology in Gulf.
 But all in vain.
-You can read more here cuba Mukundan.

-Farming currently in Kerala is heavily dependent on subsidies from government.
+Farming in Kerala is dependent on government subsidies

 Cuba’s agriculture came to a halt with the collapse of Soviet Union.
 Cheap fuel for tractors were unavailable.
 Pesticides and fertilizers ran out of stock.
 As a result Production fell drastically.